smariko/calculator/README.md

 # Calculator
-This a test calculator applicattor for continuous delivery tutorial purposes.
+This a test calculator application for continuous delivery tutorial purposes.

-The calculator launch a webservice on localhost:8080, take a function sum and accept two integer paramaters a, b.
+The calculator launch a webservice on localhost:8080, takes a function sum and accepts two integers paramater a, b.

 It gives in result the sum of a and b.

 ## Features
 - Webservice :)
-- Sum two integer, wow :) !
+- Sum two integers, wow :) !
 Awesome !

 ## Getting started
 Prerequisites: